Richard Lumsden: Music

 Lumsden plays a number of instruments including piano, guitars, bass, banjo, ukulele etc., and has composed music for cinema, television & theatre, including the orchestral & folk soundtrack to the 2009 film Morris: A Life with Bells On, a full musical score for Alice in Wonderland at the New Vic Theatre in Stoke, title music for BBC's The Morning Show, and incidental music for numerous TV dramas and theatre productions.
 He has played many UK gigs with his band Henry Kissing Her, releasing two albums; A Little of Who You Fancy (1996) & Pull (2006).
 He also released a CD of piano music, Concert From The Eyrie (2001).
 In 2012, Lumsden and fiddle virtuoso John Dipper released the folk album Sunshine Takes You.
 Lumsden released his 'final' album of songs, The Unhurt in 2020.

 Background

 Lumsden attended Lady Manners School, situated in Bakewell in the Peak District, before he trained at the Guildford School of Acting, graduating in 1986.
-In 1995, Lumsden married actress Sophie Thompson; they separated in 2015, they have two sons.
+In 1995, Lumsden married actress Sophie Thompson; they separated in 2015 and have two sons.